-Rosenior reaches verbal agreement with Chelsea to become next manager
+Chelsea announce Rosenior as new manager after Maresca sacking

-Racing Strasbourg coach Liam Rosenior says he has reached an agreement with Chelsea to become their next manager but has yet to sign a contract with the Premier League club.
+“This is a club with a unique spirit and a proud history of winning trophies,” he added.
+“My job is to protect that identity and create a team that reflects these values in every game we play as we continue winning trophies.”

-“I haven’t signed yet.
-I have agreed verbally with Chelsea.
-It’s really important – this is different to anything anyone has ever done.
-Nobody has made a statement before they have signed a contract,” Rosenior said at a news conference on Tuesday.
+In an earlier news conference for Strasbourg, Rosenior confirmed reaching a verbal agreement with Chelsea.

-“Everything is agreed, and it will probably go through in the next few hours,” he said in Strasbourg, France.
-“I’m here because I care about this club and I felt it was right to answer your questions physically here today before I move on.”
+“I’m here because I care about this club and I felt it was right to answer your questions physically here today before I move on,” he said.

-Rosenior added that he would take his assistants Kalifa Cisse and Justin Walker with him to the Premier League club.
+Rosenior added that he would take his assistants, Kalifa Cisse and Justin Walker, with him to the Premier League club.

 The 41-year-old, who joined Ligue 1 side Racing Strasbourg in 2024, said his time at the club had been the most rewarding period of his career after spells at Derby County and Hull City.